Operating system migration (Linux)

 sudo ./go2aliyun_client

-5. On the Operating System Migration page of the SMC console, view the status of the migration source in the Real-time Migration Status column.
+5. On the OS Migration page of the SMC console, view the status of the migration source in the Real-time Migration Status column.

-• Troubleshoot the failure based on the error message in the console or the log file in the SMC client installation directory.
-By default, the SMC client is installed in /smc.
+• Troubleshoot the issue based on the error message in the console or the log file in the SMC client directory.
+By default, the SMC client is installed in the /smc directory.

-• For more information about frequently asked questions (FAQ) and solutions, see FAQ and Errors occurred during a server migration.
+• For information about common issues and solutions, see SMC FAQ and Troubleshooting.

-1. Find the migration source that you want to manage and click Start Migration in the Actions column.
+1. In the Actions column of the migration source that you want to manage, click Start Migration.

-2. In the Migration Configuration dialog box, configure the parameters.
+2. In the Migration Settings dialog box, configure the parameters.

 • Current Operating System: The current operating system is displayed by default and cannot be modified.
 Example: CentOS 7.

-• Destination Operating System: From the drop-down list, select the operating system to which you want to migrate.
+• Destination Operating System: From the drop-down list, select the target operating system.
 Example: Alibaba Cloud Linux 3.

-Decide whether to enable Migration Drill.
-This feature is enabled by default and is supported only for Linux operating system migrations.
-For more information, see Configure a migration drill.
+You can enable Migration Test.
+This feature is enabled by default and supports only Linux migrations.
+Configure a migration drill.

 Note